chaos-polymtl/lethe/doc/source/parameters/cfd/nitsche.rst

 	Particle loss can happen when particles move through multiple cells during a time step.
 This can be caused by a big ``time step`` (see :doc:`simulation_control`), a high fluid ``mesh refinement`` (see :doc:`mesh`), or a high CFL.
 To prevent particle loss, try increasing the number of ``particles sub iterations``.

-* ``number of quadrature points``: number of Nitsche (quadrature) points to insert in a 1D cell.
+* ``number quadrature points``: number of Nitsche (quadrature) points to insert in a 1D cell.
 The number of inserted points will be higher for higher dimensions.
 Increasing this number will lead to a higher points density inside the solid.

 .. seealso::
 	The Nitsche immersed boundary method is used in the examples: